 The restaurant isn’t without quirks, though many of them are happily overlooked; both the sedate atmosphere and green (though fabulously friendly and helpful) staff are nothing more than a restaurant finding its feet – and don’t dampen an overall experience.

-Perhaps the largest quibble, is the lack of detail on the menu’s centerpiece.
-Cuts of protein listed stoically without description.
-The ambiguity stretches through to the delivery table side, where platters of thinly sliced red meats may be dropped off with bundles of smile, but little detail.
+Perhaps the largest quibble is the lack of detail on the menu’s centerpiece.
+Cuts of protein are listed stoically without description.
+The ambiguity stretches through to the delivery table side, where platters of thinly sliced red meats may be dropped off with bundles of smiles, but little detail.

 Minor issues aside, Umi affords a fun dining experience and one that’s extra obvious in these frigid months.
-The all you can eat experience is priced $32.99 with the restaurant opening from 3.00 p..m on weekdays, mid-morning at weekends.
-Unlike some places, there’s no dining time limit nor litany of rules and procedures to observe.
+The all-you-can-eat experience is priced at $32.99 with the restaurant opening from 3.00 p.m. on weekdays, and mid-morning at weekends.
+Unlike some places, there’s no dining time limit nor a litany of rules and procedures to observe.
 There’s a small menu of alcohol (two sake, four beers) and a solo (additionally priced dessert) – but really there’s only one major item to consider – exactly how much meat can one eat in polite company without arousing concern.

 2701 S State St, South Salt Lake, UT 84115